Prutserdt/dotfiles/README.md

     config checkout

-Probably not everything is in the correct subdirectory, therefore adde the following dirs:
+Probably not everything is in the correct subdirectory, therefore add the following dirs:
 ```
 mkdir .config-backup/.config
 mkdir .config-backup/.config/i3